near/near-cli/README.md

 ## Usage

-In command line, from directory with your project:
+In command line, from the directory with your project:

 ```bash
 near <command>